cloudinary-community/cloudinary-examples/examples/nextjs-upload-widget-preset/README.md

-# Next.js Using the Cloudinary Upload Widget
+# Next.js Using the Cloudinary Upload Widget with Upload Presets

 Use the drop-in Cloudinary widget in a Next.js project.

 View Demo: <https://nextjs-upload-widget-preset.netlify.app/>

-## 🧰 Using the Cloudinary Upload Widget in Next.js
+## 🧰 Using the Cloudinary Upload Widget in Next.js for Unsigned Uploads with an Upload Preset

 To use the Cloudinary Upload Widget with Next.js, we can optionally (but recommended) create a new component that includes any and all logic to handle loading the widget script along with the events that occur during the script loading and uploading process.